AyrA/BasicKit/README.md

 in which machine it can be crafted.
 If there is no machine listed, it will be unobtainable.
 This is useful when new items are added.

+# Overrides
+To override a certain recipe to be available, give it the category `ayras-no-crafting-challenge`